Admission

 5. All students will request entrance to a specific specialization upon application;

-6. Evidence of license as a registered nurse in Kansas;
+6. Evidence of active licensure as a registered nurse in Kansas;

 7. Coverage by professional and general liability insurance.
 CNS and NP students must have NP student coverage prior to enrollment in practicum coursework.
 Minimum coverage required: $1,000,000 single incident/$3,000,000 aggregate for both professional and general liability;